gmetrixr/project-ios-viewer/README.md

 ### **Evaluation Criteria**

-You need to create an iOS App.
-The complete list of features in GMetri is very exhaustive.
+You need to create a working iOS App that runs any GMetri deployment link.
+The complete list of features in that GMetri viewer is very exhaustive.
 So we aren’t targeting that.
 But the following should work:

 1. A 360 scene + images + videos
 2. Rules that show/hide images and videos, and trigger play/pause for videos
 3. Text and Audio chat

+We can also discuss at the start of the project a practical goal that’s achievable by you.